customer7/ncn/src/site/notes/Topics/Angiography, Digital Subtraction.md

 ### 6

 ![](https://i.imgur.com/JruFn8Y.jpeg)
 After the deployment of the flow diverter stent, the subsequent procedure involves recapturing the delivery wire (<span style="color: orange">orange</span> arrow) utilizing the microcatheter (<span style="color: red">red</span> arrow) to maintain intra-stent access (**A**).
 However, owing to the pressure accumulated during the stent delivery process, the mico-system tightly conforms to the arterial wall (<span style="color: white">white</span> dotted line), hightening the risk of the microcatheter tip entanglement with the proximal stent.
-An effective maneuver to mitigate this risk involves "unloading" the entire micro-system to diminish wall apposition (**B**).
+An effective maneuver to mitigate this risk involves "unloading"* the entire micro-system to diminish wall apposition (**B**).
+Note the advancement of the intermediate catheter (<span style="color: Cyan">cyan</span> arrow).
 Subsequently, delicately advancing the microcatheter while gradually withdrawing the microwire (**C**) facilitates the smooth advancement of the microcatheter into the stent without impending its integrity (**D**).

 <span style="color: yellow">Yellow</span> arrow: Recapture marker.
 <span style="color: cornflowerblue">Blue</span> arrow: Proximal marker.
-<span style="color: Cyan">Cyan</span> arrow: Intermediate catheter tip.
+\*Unloading means systematic withdrawal of the microcatheter and accompanying microwire as an integrated system.